Banner2.png

 The final sentence of Article 28(3) GDPR requires the processor to immediately inform the controller if, in its opinion, an instruction infringes the GDPR or other Union or Member State data protection provisions.
 After the alert is sent, the controller shall verify whether it is grounded.
 If the controller confirms the instructions, the processor may carry them out.
 Nonetheless, this principle does not apply if the controller explicitly demands actions that clearly violate the law or seriously infringe upon personal rights.
 In such instances, the processor has the right to refuse to carry out the data processing requested by the controller.[58]

-EDPB: The EDPB recommends the parties to negotiate and agree in the contract the consequences of the notification of an infringing instruction sent by the processor and in case of inaction from the controller in this context.
+The EDPB recommends the parties to negotiate and agree in the contract the consequences of the notification of an infringing instruction sent by the processor and in case of inaction from the controller in this context.
 One example would be to insert a clause on the termination of the contract if the controller persists with an unlawful instruction.
-Another example would be a clause on the possibility for the processor to suspend the implementation of the affected instruction until the controller confirms, amends or withdraws its instruction.[56]
+Another example would be a clause on the possibility for the processor to suspend the implementation of the affected instruction until the controller confirms, amends or withdraws its instruction."

 (4) Sub-processing

-While Article 28(2) GDPR specifies the conditions under which the processor may engage other processors, Article 28(4) GDPR contains the legal consequences of subcontracting.
-The first sentence obliges the (original) processor to conclude a contract or otherwise rely on another legal act with the sub-processor that contains the same obligations as the one concluded with the controller and the processor.
-Therefore, the sub-processor should also provide sufficient guarantees that it implemented appropriate technical and organisational measures.
-The EDPB clarified that “this includes the obligation under Article 28(3)(h) to allow for and contribute to audits by the controller or another auditor mandated by the controller”.[57]
-The second sentence lays out that the (original) processor is liable to the controller for breaches by the sub-processor.
-The involvement of multiple data processors does not result in a complication of legal protection and liability in this regard.[58]
+In other words, the (original) processor must conclude a contract or otherwise rely on another legal act with the sub-processor that contains the same obligations as the one concluded between the controller and the processor.
+Therefore, the sub-processor also has to provide sufficient guarantees that it implemented appropriate technical and organisational measures.
+The EDPB notes that this "includes the obligation under Article 28(3)(h) to allow for and contribute to audits by the controller or another auditor mandated by the controller”.[59]

 (5) Codes of conduct

-(6) to (8) Standard contractual clauses
+(6) Standard contractual clauses as alternative to an individual contract

-Article 28(6) GDPR introduces the possibility to base the contract or other legal act in whole or in part on standard contractual clauses.
-This option has the potential to create simple and recognised contractual clauses, especially for largely standardised processes and processing such as cloud, hosting and infrastructure services or also software-as-a-service offerings, which creates a balanced and data protection-friendly framework for controllers, processors, as well as data subjects.[61]
-According to this provision, the use of standard contractual clauses can also be considered in connection with an officially recognised certification granted to the controller or processor pursuant to Articles 42 and 43 GDPR.[62]
+This option has the potential to create simple and recognised contractual clauses, especially for largely standardised processes and processing such as cloud, hosting and infrastructure services or also software-as-a-service offerings, which creates a balanced and data protection-friendly framework for controllers, processors, as well as data subjects.[71]

 (9) Form requirements